Ronnie772/Ronnie772.github.io/docs/04-Schematic/schematic.md

 ## Overview

-This schematic is design to support the water valve.
+This schematic is the design of the pcb that controls the water valve.

 <img width="1286" height="523" alt="image" src="https://github.com/user-attachments/assets/d6604258-3403-4c74-961d-55172b4ad1f6" />